microsoft/dev-tunnels/README.md

 ## Feedback

 Have a question or feedback?
-There are many ways to contribute.
+There are many ways to submit feedback.

 - [Up-vote a feature or request a new one](https://github.com/microsoft/dev-tunnels/issues?q=is%3Aissue+is%3Aopen+label%3Afeature-request)
 - Search [existing bugs](https://github.com/microsoft/dev-tunnels/issues?q=is%3Aissue+is%3Aopen+label%3Abug) or [file a new issue](https://github.com/microsoft/dev-tunnels/issues/new)